kovidgoyal/kitty/docs/faq.rst

 allocated in sizes of more than 64 bytes.
 With this set, memory usage will climb high, then fall when closing windows, but not fall all the way back.
-The remaining used memory can be investigated using valgrind again, and it will come from arenas in the GPU drivers.
+The remaining used memory can be investigated using valgrind again, and it will come from arenas in the GPU drivers and the per thread arenas glibc's malloc maintains.
 These too allocate memory in large blocks and dont release it back to the OS immediately.